Modern Slavery Statement

 Ethics Code – which confirms our commitment to the Modern Slavery Act 2015, requires staff to carry out due diligence of suppliers and engage in training.

-TOG educates its staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-Through our training, employees (particularly in parts of the business which manage our supply chain) are encouraged to identify and report any potential breaches of the Act or suspicions of anti-slavery and human trafficking within the TOG supply chain.
-TOG liaises with and engages third parties, e.g. law firms, to assist in the training of its employees regarding modern slavery and human trafficking.
+Fora educates its staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
+Through our training, employees (particularly in parts of the business which manage our supply chain) are encouraged to identify and report any potential breaches of the Act or suspicions of slavery and human trafficking within the Fora supply chain.
+Fora liaises with and engages third parties, e.g. law firms and e-learning providers, to assist in the training of its employees regarding modern slavery and human trafficking.

-TOG is committed to making sure that we have a robust and well managed outsourced and third-party supplier network, including all casual labour suppliers we use (e.g. cleaners and security).
+Fora is committed to making sure that we have a robust and well managed outsourced and third-party supplier network, including all casual labour suppliers we use (e.g. cleaners and security).
 However, we are aware that outsourcing and using third-party suppliers will also bring with it certain risks and responsibilities.
-Accordingly, we actively manage outsourcing and third-party supply arrangements across the company – this includes carrying out due diligence on third party suppliers (including reputational checks and asking them to complete a business questionnaire), questioning them during the procurement phase and obliging our suppliers contractually to comply with the Act .
+Accordingly, we actively manage outsourcing and third-party supply arrangements across the company – this includes carrying out due diligence on third-party suppliers (including reputational and compliance checks, and asking them to complete a business questionnaire), questioning them during the procurement phase, and obliging our suppliers contractually to comply with the Act.

-TOG will not provide services to businesses that are conducting activities that are associated with slavery, human trafficking, forced labour or child labour.
-TOG will immediately discontinue the provision of services to customers it discovers is involved in or supports any of these activities.
+Fora will not provide services to businesses that are conducting activities that are associated with slavery, human trafficking, forced labour, or child labour.
+Fora will immediately discontinue the provision of services to customers it discovers are involved in or support any of these activities.

 Risk and response

-TOG considers that the risk of slavery, human trafficking or child labour taking place within its business and its supply chain is low.
+Fora considers that the risk of slavery, human trafficking, or child labour taking place within its business and its supply chain is low.
 We attribute this largely to our industry as well as the policies and procedures we have in place.
-However we will continue to monitor our supply chain including having regard to any significant changes concerning our suppliers.
-If there are any suspicions of activity that is contrary to the Act, TOG will investigate and take appropriate action.
+However, we will continue to monitor our supply chain including having regard to any significant changes concerning our suppliers.
+If there are any suspicions of activity that is contrary to the Act, Fora will investigate and take appropriate action.

-TOG recognises its responsibility to ensure that its policies and systems exclude slavery, human trafficking, forced labour and child labour from the business on an ongoing basis.
+Fora recognises its responsibility to ensure that its policies and systems exclude slavery, human trafficking, forced labour, and child labour from the business on an ongoing basis.
 The company will review its procedures, including staff training, to ensure that these issues will be continuously addressed in line with the requirements of the Act and good business practice.

-The directors and senior management of TOG are ultimately responsible for;
+The directors and senior management of Fora are ultimately responsible for:

 - Ensuring that the commitments outlined in this statement are adhered to.